 If any of your IT equipment is leased or purchased on finance, there are additional considerations.
 Leased equipment typically remains the property of the leasing company, and your lease agreement may contain specific clauses about moving, insuring, or modifying the location of the equipment.
 Some lease agreements require you to notify the lessor before moving equipment, maintain specific insurance during transit, and obtain written consent for relocation to new premises.

 Moving offices is inherently risky for IT equipment, but with proper planning, adequate insurance, and sensible precautions, you can protect your technology investment and ensure your business is back up and running quickly at your new premises.
-The cost of doing it right is a fraction of the cost of getting it wrong.
+The cost of doing it right is a fraction of the cost of getting it wrong — and in a world where businesses depend on technology for every aspect of their operations, protecting that technology during a move is not optional.
+It is essential.

 Cloudswitched provides comprehensive IT relocation services for businesses across the UK, including asset auditing, specialist packing, secure transportation, and full installation at your new premises.
-We ensure your technology arrives safely and your business is operational from day one.
+We work with your insurers to ensure complete coverage and handle every aspect of the technology move so you can focus on running your business.